Culture

 As decided during the Seventeenth BIMSTEC Ministerial Meeting held virtually on 01 April 2021 in Colombo, Sri Lanka, an Expert Group on Cultural Cooperation has been established with an objective to examine the scope to deliberate upon all issues to promote cultural values, heritages, diversity, and exchange in the region, including developing Plan of Cooperation and Action in Culture.

 The First Meeting of BIMSTEC Cultural Industries Commission (BCIC) held virtually on 20 September 2021 in Thimphu, Bhutan, discussed, negotiated and finalized the draft text of the Procedures and Rules of BIMSTEC Cultural Industries Commission (BCIO).
-As also agreed in the Meeting, Bhutan has circulated a draft Organogram of the BIMSTEC Cultural Industries Observatory (BCIO) including the Terms of References (ToR) for appointing Director of the Observatory, Professional and General Service Staffs as well as other administrative and financial matters seeking comments from the Member States.

 Following the reconstitution of Sectors and Sub-sectors of BIMSTEC cooperation in 2022, Culture has been a Sub-sector under the People-to-People Contact Sector.
 The Nineteenth BIMSTEC Ministerial Meeting held in a virtual mode on 09 March 2023 in Bangkok, Thailand underscored the importance of cultural cooperation and exchanges among the Member States and their potentials to contribute in the promotion of cultural industries in the region.
 The Meeting also urged the Member States for early finalization of the Plan of Action.
 Earlier, Nepal has circulated a draft ‘Plan of Action on Culture’ in February 2023.